"LANDED (CADASTRAL MAPS) – A PILOT"

 The research process

-We investigated and explored the sources and methods required to produce artists’ cadastral maps of the area.
+We investigated and explored sources and methods which would be required to produce artists’ cadastral maps of the area.
 This involved seeking information about land ownership, both current and historic.
-We set up a private online blog to share information, photos, and comments with each other as we proceeded, and to provide a record of the project activity.

 For historical information we searched various archives.
 We looked at documents and maps in the archives at Lancashire Record Office, Lancaster University, the University of Central Lancashire, and the National Archives in Kew.
 We searched on line documentation, particularly history websites eg British History Online.